pmcgrenery/WxBrief/TESTING.md

 The following elements and sections were tested using Chrome Developer Tools.

 Chrome's screen size emulator was used to test the site on different screen sizes.
-All of the elements listed in this manual tesing section were tested on the following screen sizes:
+All of the elements listed in this manual testing section were tested on the following screen sizes:

 | Viewport Size (px)| Description | Bootstrap Breakpoint |
 | -------------- |-------------| -----------------|